-We first invested in the business in 2018 and their company has had a really direct impact in helping many nations in Africa with the delivery of, well, actually, blood products, but since then, Covid vaccines as well.
+Their company has had a really direct impact in helping many nations in Africa with the delivery of, well, actually, blood products, but since then, Covid vaccines as well.
 They started out in Rwanda, where the government actually hired Zipline to deliver blood and medical supplies to hard-to-reach rural locations.